mgmartinezl/CLOUD-COMPUTING-CLASS-2019/Labs-solutions/Lab6/README.md

 ```
 serverless create --template aws-python3 --path myService
 ```
 We also need to define a handler file.
 In our case, the lambda function that has already been defined as handler.py will be ok for this purpose and will be replaces in the "myService" path.

-Note that for this particular case we are using the aws-python3 template.
-However, many others can be used such as ruby or nodejs.
+Note that for this particular case we are using the **aws-python3** template.
+However, many others can be used such as *ruby or nodejs*.

 Step 5: deploy the project
 ```